nielsdebruin/CrapStore/README.md

 3. Run the tests with `grunt test`

 ## The Team
-Developed by Georgios Andreadis (`gandreadis`) and Niels de Bruin (`ndebruin`).
+Developed by Georgios Andreadis (`gandreadis`) and Niels de Bruin (`nielsdebruin`).
 Feature requests and bugs can be filed in the Github Issues system.